davs3275/sbs/med/collier.md

 a fault, through want of power or skill, as to suffer things, really good and evil, to happen promiscuously to good and bad men.
-Now, living and dying, honour and infamy, pleasure and^ pain, riches and poverty all these things are the common allotment of the virtuous and vicious, because they have nothing intrinsically noble or base in their nature ; and,
+Now, living and dying, honour and infamy, pleasure and pain, riches and poverty all these things are the common allotment of the virtuous and vicious, because they have nothing intrinsically noble or base in their nature ; and,